MarxSoul55/cats_vs_dogs/README.md

 The data used to train the model was [Kaggle's dataset.](https://www.kaggle.com/c/dogs-vs-cats-redux-kernels-edition/data)
 # Want to use and modify this program?  :heart_eyes:
-### If you have no idea what you're doing here...  :anguished:
+### If you have no idea what you're doing here...  :grimacing:
 If you want to use and modify this program to your fullest potential, you'll need to have *a lot* of background knowledge about artificial neural-networks and machine-learning in general.
 There's no way around these requirements, unfortunately.
 You have to put in the time, read lots of books